 The Santa Clara Valley Transportation Authority's (VTA) 2000 Measure A Transit Improvement Program (the Measure A Program) was created in response to the Measure A ballot approved by the voters of Santa Clara County on November 7, 2000.
-The Measure A Program is responsible for a number of key capital transit improvement projects, among them the connection of the San Francisco Bay Area Rapid Transit District (BART) to Santa Clara County, increased bus and light rail service, and to provide for related operating expenses.
+The Measure A Program is responsible for a number of key capital transit improvement projects, among them the connection of the San Francisco Bay Area Rapid Transit District (BART) to Santa Clara County, increased bus and light rail service, and for related operating expenses.

 The Measure A Program is funded by a half-cent sales tax imposed for a period of 30 years effective April 1, 2006 upon expiration of the County of Santa Clara 1996 Measure B half-cent sales tax on March 31, 2006.
-Prior to revenue collection, VTA aggressively moved forward, leveraging its capital structure by issuing sales tax revenue bonds to provide funding for part of the Measure A Program, including engineering and design of the Silicon Valley Rapid Transit (SVRT) project (now called VTA's BART to Silicon Valley Extension) and the procurement of Low Floor Light Rail Vehicles.
+Measure A Program projects are also funded by other grants, such as federal, state, and local, including 2016 Measure B. Prior to revenue collection, VTA aggressively moved forward, leveraging its capital structure by issuing sales tax revenue bonds to provide funding for part of the Measure A Program, including engineering and design of the Silicon Valley Rapid Transit (SVRT) project (now called VTA's BART to Silicon Valley Extension) and the procurement of Low Floor Light Rail Vehicles.
 VTA also secured funding under the State's Traffic Congestion Relief Program (TCRP) and the Federal Transit Administration's (FTA) grant programs to facilitate this effort, which are reported as capital contributions on the Budgetary Comparison Schedule (financial schedule).